How to get started

-Sign up for the interest free Payment Plan (spring and fall semesters)
+Sign up for the interest free payment plan.

 Applying to CCBC with Transfer Credit from High School

-Students enrolled in approved high school career and technology Career Completer Programs may receive advanced standing toward a CCBC associate degree or credit certificate.
-High school students who meet transfer guidelines can earn college credits saving both time and tuition dollars, and they can enter the job market faster in their chosen career.
+If you enrolled in an approved high school career and technology Career Completer Program, you may receive advanced standing toward a CCBC associate degree or credit certificate.
+High school students who meet transfer guidelines can earn college credits saving time and tuition dollars, and enter the job market even faster.

 Complete these steps within three years of high school graduation:

 1. Complete the high school CTE program or Advanced Technology Sequence of study with a grade point average of B or better.